App-vNext/Polly/docs/strategies/circuit-breaker.md

 if (outcome.Exception is BrokenCircuitException)
 {
-    // the execution was stopped by CB
+    // The execution was stopped by the circuit breaker }
-}
 else
 {
+    HttpResponseMessage response = outcome.Result!;
-    // Your code goes here to process response (outcome.Result) }
+    // Your code goes here to process the response
+}
 ```
 <!-- endSnippet -->